-Students can further choose between a variety of optional courses which focus on South Asia and Medical Anthropology.
-We put great emphasis on teaching students presentation skills and offer an optional module in Academic English.
+Students can further choose between a variety of optional courses which focus on South Asia and Medical Anthropology and related anthropological fields.
 The Master's thesis should be based on a work placement or a short field work research in South Asia, however, it can also rest upon literary research.

 Documents and FormsModule description (in German)

 Module description (in English) Modules and seminars Examination regulations valid from October 2015 (in German)

 Examination regulations valid from October 2015 (in English)

 Old examination regulations valid until September 2015 (in German)